 A natural lipstick

-When I need to look a little bit more put together, for a work meeting or date, my go-to lip product is an almost nude colour.
-In my case ‘nudy’ nudes just don’t flatter my skin tone at all, so my favourite shades are usually very subtle pink or mauve lipsticks.
+When I need to look a little bit more put together, for a business meeting or a date, my go-to lip product is an almost nude colour.
+In my case ‘nudy’ nudes just don’t flatter my skin tone at all, so my favourite shades are usually very subtle pinks or mauves.
 My all-time favourite is Revlon ColourBurst Balm Stain in Honey, it’s a cool shade of mauvy pink and is super simple to apply.

 A red lipstick